 - By Railway: All trains from Mumbai and Pune stops at Lonavala Junction/Station.
 You can also board in to Public or private bus service.
 Also taxi service is available from Lonavala to Pune City.
 But train is the most convenient way to get out of Lonavala.

-Lonavala is famous for Chiki.
+Lonavala is famous for Chiki sweet.
 There are about 30 different varieties Peanut, Coconut, Til etc. Stock up on this here.
 Maganlal and A1 Chiki are two famous shops.
 Also try Anjir which is a lot softer and Choclate Chiki/Anjir/Barfi/Fudge.
 The chocolate stuff was awesome!

 Using GPS on Sahyadri Treks: